 Unit of Excellence Awards

 The Order of the Arrow Unit of Excellence Award seeks to identify those units, and the leaders within them, who excel at incorporating the OA into their annual planning.
 This award is intended to provide a tool for lodges to recognize, incentivize, and operationalize unit-level participation in Order of the Arrow programs.
-The nomination forms can be found here.
+The nomination form is currently being updated by the national organization and will be made available in the near future.
+The form is typically available HERE, and once available again, completed forms can be emailed to lodgeadviser(at)oa7.org

 Section and National Awards